bbbradsmith/binxelview/readme.txt

 - "Export Binary Chunk" option added to File menu.
 (Contributor: damieng)
 - Tab stop organization of interface.
 (Contributor: Erquint)
 - Palette load option for common VGA format.
 (Contributor: foone)
+- Limit width to 65536 to prevent out of memory from accidentally typing huge widths.

 1.5.0.0 (2020-07-31)
 - Twiddle option for inspecting textures stored with morton ordering of pixels.